MonicaZhou125/Meng.github.io/_pages/about.md

   - /about.html
 ---

 I am a forth-year Ph.D. candidate at The Chinese University of Hong Kong, supervised by Prof. Raymond Tong (AIMBE Fellow).
-I am also co-trained at Cavendish Laboratory Center for Radiothreapy,the University of Cambridge, working with Prof.Rajesh Jena from the Department of Oncology.
+I am also co-trained at Cavendish Laboratory Center for Radiothreapy, the University of Cambridge, working with Prof.Rajesh Jena from the Department of Oncology.
 I obtained my M.S. in Information and signal processing at University of Chinese Academy of Sciences in 2019, and B.Eng in Biomedical Engineering in Beijing Institude of Techology in 2016.
-I'm a recipient of the CUHK Vice-Chancellor's Hong Kong PhD Fellowship.
+I'm a recipient of the CUHK Vice-Chancellor's PhD Fellowship.

-A data-driven personal website
+News
 ======
-Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
-The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
-You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
-Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over - just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).
+[01/2025] Moved to Cambridge, UK and joined Cavendish Laboratory for Computational Radiotherapy /Cambridge as a visiting PhD student!
+[12/2024] Glad to be supported by Overseas Research Attachment Programme (CUHK Eng, 12 awardees per year)!
+[07/2024] 1 paper on Semi/Weakly-Supervised learning was accepted by BIBM2024
+[06/2023] 1 paper on weakly supervised learning was accepted by MICCAI 2023 [06/2023] 1 paper on source-free unsupervised domain adapation was accepted by Computers in Biology and Medicine (IF=7.7)!
+[08/2021] Glad to be CUHK Vice-Chancellor's PhD Fellowship Awardee [03/2019] Outstanding Graduate at Unversity of Chinese Academy of Sciences

 Getting started
 ======